writing it down… for science

 about

-For me, engineering hasn’t come without it’s growing pains.
+For me, engineering hasn’t come without its growing pains.
 Whether it’s the fact that some concepts don’t easily lend themselves to analogies from real life, or whether they haven’t received the treatment of a well-tackled explanation, some things just don’t make sense the first time you read/try/combust them.

 I started these pages with two driving thoughts: